 Back behind was the Nenana River near the outpost community of Clear.
-The river was still largely encased in ice and snow as Jim Gallien said it was when he drove McCandless north to the head of the Stampede Trail on April 28, 1992.
+The river was still largely encased in ice and snow as Jim Gallien said it was when he drove McCandless south to the head of the Stampede Trail on April 28, 1992.

 That simple fact didn’t stop author John Krakauer from embellishing a bit when he wrote the best-selling book “Into the Wild” three years after McCandless’s death.